fluree/docs.flur.ee/src/content/docs/smart-functions/intro.md

 The below functions are available for any smart functions, regardless of where those smart functions are deployed (i.e. `_predicate/spec` versus `_rule/fns`).
 In addition, `true` and `false` are valid keywords in your function code.

 Note: Each function accrues a certain amount of [fuel](/docs/infrastructure/db-infrastructure#fuel).
-Fuel is used to limit usage in the hosted version of FlureeDB.
+Fuel is used to limit usage in the hosted version of Fluree.

 Function | Arguments | Example | Description | Cost (in fuel)
 -- | -- | -- | -- | --